1.1 These procedures take effect on June 1, 2013.

 8.2.8 issuing all relevant contracts, standing offers, supply arrangements, and call-ups; managing contract amendments, financial security issues, dispute resolutions, contract terminations and contract close-outs; and reviewing supplier performance.

 Library and Archives Canada is responsible for:

 - 8.3.1 managing the Legal Deposit Program for the collection of Government of Canada publications in accordance with the Library and Archives of Canada Act;

 - 8.3.2 acting as the permanent repository of publications of the Government of Canada and its departments;

 - 8.3.3 ensuring a permanent record of Government of Canada publications through tools such as its national database of Canada's published heritage; and

-- 8.3.4 issuing International Standard Serial Numbers (ISSN) to departments and issuing blocks of International Standard Book Numbers (ISBN) to the Publishing and Depository Services Directorate at Public Works and Government Services Canada.
+- 8.3.4 issuing International Standard Serial Numbers (ISSN) to departments and issuing blocks of International Standard Book Numbers (ISBN) to the Publishing and Depository Services Directorate at Public Services and Procurement Canada.

 - Canadian Charter of Rights and Freedoms